 Bulking agents like synthetic glycerin, glycerol monolaurate, polyethylene glycol, propylene glycol are used in most over the counter lubricants.
 They generally create a neutral pH environment killing off the good bacteria in your vagina and increase the transmission of genital herpes infections.

 Microbicides and preservatives can cause damage and inflammation to genital mucosa, alterations in the vaginal microbiome, and increased susceptibility to sexually transmitted infections.
-Nonoxynol-9,a compound added to lubes for contraception because it kills sperm, damages the vaginal and rectal lining and increases risk for herpes and HIV.
+Nonoxynol-9,a compound added to lubes and some latex condoms for contraception because it kills sperm, damages the vaginal and rectal lining and increases risk for herpes and HIV.
 And chlorhexidine is a preservative associated with a 100-fold increased susceptibility to chlamydia.

-Added Flavours and warming gels are generally made with petrochemicals, need we say more!?
+Added flavors and warming gels are generally made with petrochemicals, need we say more!?

 Glycerine, a sugar alcohol, can lead to bacterial growth and unpleasant side effects like bacterial vaginosis, yeast infections and UTIs.